 In further detail, IFRS 9 transitional arrangements have been extended by two years until 31 December 2024.
 Post 1 January 2020 expected credit losses on Stages 1 and 2 exposures are added back in CET1 in a phased-out period of five years.
 For the years 2020 and 2021 the portion added back is 100%, reducing to 75% for 2022, to 50% for 2023 and 25% for 2024.
 The Bank also adjusts the calculation of risk weighted assets accordingly so that it does not receive inappropriate capital relief.

-During 2023 the transitional arrangements had no impact on the Bank's capital calculations compared to €852K impact on the 2022 end of year.
+During 2024 the transitional arrangements had no impact on the Bank's capital calculations.

 The following table provides a comparison of own funds and capital and leverage with the application of transitional arrangements for IFRS 9 or analogous ECLs.